 The condensed consolidated financial statements of the Company have been prepared in compliance with IFRSs as issued by the International Accounting Standards Board ("IASB").
 These are the Company's first financial statements prepared in accordance with IFRS.
-The preparation of the internal consolidated statement of financial position resulted in changes to the accounting policies as compared with the most recent annual balance sheet prepared under pre-changeover Canadian generally accepted accounting principles.
-The accounting policies set out below have been applied in preparing the opening IFRS statement of financial position as at July 1, 2010, September 30, 2010 and June 30, 2011 for the purposes of the transition to IFRS as required by IFRS 1, First Time Adoption of International Financial Reporting Standards ("IFRS 1").
+The preparation of the internal consolidated statement of financial position resulted in changes to the accounting policies as compared with the most recent annual balance sheet prepared under pre-changeover cGAAP.
+The accounting policies set out below have been applied in preparing the opening IFRS statement of financial position as at July 1, 2010, March 31, 2011 and June 30, 2011 for the purposes of the transition to IFRS as required by IFRS 1, First Time Adoption of International Financial Reporting Standards ("IFRS 1").